Warri South West: Warri South-West Local Government

-The local government majorly constitutes the Ijaw people.
+The local government majorly constitutes the Itsekiri people.

 Politically, the Itsekiris currently have six wards (Aja-udaibo, Akpikpa, Madangho, Ogidigben, Orere and Ugborodo) while the Ijaws have four wards (Gbaramatu, Isaba, Ogbe-Ijoh and Oporoza).
-A political system that genuinely doesn't show the true reality in the LGA.
+A political structure that doesn't reflect the true geographical reality.

 This LGA boasts of some of the largest proven oil and gas reserves in Delta State and the Niger Delta.
-It's home to Chevron Swamp Headquarter at Kenyangbene Community/Benikrukru Federated Community in Gbaramatu Kingdom, popularly called Abiteye Flow Station.
-It is the LGA of the great Ancient Gbaramatu Kingdom is located.